-Uefa Champions League Match Postponed As Borussia Dortmund Bus Attacked
+UEFA Champions League Match Postponed As Borussia Dortmund Bus Attacked

 Local police told reporters that they are keeping their minds open to several possibilities.
 This includes considering this a terrorist attack or part of a supposed blackmail plot, according to The Guardian.

-Meanwhile, Borussia Dortmund’s chief executive, Hans-Joachim Watze, told reporters at the stadium that his team’s players were “in shock” but that the fans and the club would “come even closer together and I’m sure the team will feel this”.
+Meanwhile, Borussia Dortmund’s chief executive, Hans-Joachim Watze, told reporters at the stadium that his team’s players were “in shock” but that the fans and the club would “come even closer together and I’m sure the team will feel this.”

 Reports suggest that the explosive devices were placed on a corner where the team bus would need to slow down as the Borussia Dortmund players made their way from the team hotel to the venue for the Champions League game, Westfalenstadion.
 Upon detonation, the explosive devices shattered windows of the Borussia Dortmund team bus.